hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 Given the example of `turtlebot.py` and `keyboard.py`, create a turtlebot server keeping track of the pose of the turtlebot.
 The message and service types are already provided, and make sure to build your workspace and source it everytime there's a change in service or message.

 If the server runs without any error, try creating a client that display the turtle as well as reading in inputs from the keyboard to drive the turtle accordingly.

+## 2
+Given the camera publisher `ROS/cam_pub.py` and detection example `Examples/detection.py`, try create a client subscribing images from the webcam, process the image and publishing command to drive the turtle based on the color detected in your webcam.